Samuel-Lubliner/local-library-django-tutorial/notes/6-Homepage.md

 ## The index template

-`/django-locallibrary-tutorial/catalog/templates/index.html` extends the base template on the first line, and then replaces the default content block for the template.
+`/django-locallibrary-tutorial/catalog/templates/index.html` starts by extending the base template and then customizes the default content block specific to the template's needs.

 Template variables

 - Placeholders for the information from the view
 - Variables are enclosed with double brace handlebars

-Variables are named with the keys passed into the context dictionary in the `render()` function of the view.
-When the template is rendered, variables will be replaced with values.
+The names of the variables correspond to the keys provided in the context dictionary within the view's `render()` function.

 ## Referencing static files in templates